-The company are keeping information regarding the release a closely guarded secret, but Goal has pulled together all the rumours and rumblings doing the rounds to get an idea of what we can expect.
+The company kept lots of information regarding the new album a closely guarded secret, but Goal has pulled together everything we know about the latest edition.

 World Cup 2018 Panini album: When can I buy stickers?

-That would leave plenty of time to work on your deck ahead of the opening match's kick-off on June 14, with the tournament finishing up on July 15.
+That leaves plenty of time to work on your deck ahead of the opening match's kick-off on June 14, with the tournament finishing up on July 15.

 How many stickers will be in the album?

-Included in that total would be 50 special stickers - or 'shinies' to use the old vernacular – which historically include participating country badges, the official match ball, the World Cup trophy, the tournament mascot, official tournament logo and other visual hype surrounding the event.
+Included in the overall total would be 50 special stickers - or 'shinies' to use the old vernacular – which historically include participating country badges, the official match ball, the World Cup trophy, the tournament mascot, official tournament logo and other visual hype surrounding the event.

-The remaining 640 would be made up of standard cards such as players.
+The remaining stickers would be made up of standard cards such as players.

 How big is the album?